 Bloggers who make money have at least one of these sources of income embedded in their site, and the biggest earners incorporate all three.
 Content’s role in making money relates to its ability to bring visitors to the site.
 The more people who view your content, the more people click on ads and buy products and services marketed on your site.

-The amount of money a blog can make ranges from zero to millions of dollars (which is very rare, but finance blog Smart Passive Income made $1.8 million in 12 months, so it’s possible!).
+The amount of money a blog can make ranges from zero to millions of dollars (which is very rare but possible!).
 This number depends on a broad spectrum of factors, from blog topic and audience to networking and marketing efforts to sources of income.
 The average blogger can expect to make roughly $45,000 annually once their site is established.

 Many blogs don’t make any money, but that shouldn’t dissuade you if you’re determined.
 It’s possible to make a good living with a blog.
 Many blogs make several hundred to several thousand dollars per month.
 It’s rare to make more than that, but it’s been done and can be done again.

-As you can see, a variety of content niches hold the potential for blogging prosperity.
+As you can see, various content niches hold the potential for prosperity for blogging.
 To move toward making it happen for your own site, you’ll need a blog host, a topic you’re passionate about, and great content.
 Go forth, blog, and prosper!